Millions

 – Veterans

-Affairs Medical Centers (Bay Pines, Miami, Gainesville, Tampa)
+Affairs Medical Centers (Bay Pines, Miami, Gainesville)

 Important